-IT services provider Kyndryl’s financial results for 2021, published earlier today, do not paint a rosy picture for the company.
+IT services provider Kyndryl’s financial results for 2021, published in March 2022, do not paint a rosy picture for the company.
 It reported a net loss of $2.3bn, up from $2bn in 2020, and saw revenue decline 5% year-on-year, to $18.5bn.
 Though chief financial officer David Wyshner tried his best to put a positive spin on the numbers, they reflect the challenges Kyndryl has faced since it was spun off from IBM in November.

 “Kyndryl is quickly building the foundation for long-term growth,” Wyshner said.
 “We are investing in skills and partnerships in order to grow profits and establishing impactful global practices to help Kyndryl and our customers capture value.
 Kyndryl will continue to lead our industry by leveraging our scale and alliances in a broad and expanding market for digital transformation.”